0904-mansi/Face-recognition-Challenge-Engage-22/README.md

 1. comment the line 31 in `main.py` file.
 2. Uncomment the lines 296, 297 and 302 in `main.py` file also uncomment that complete mainfuntion in `main.py` file.

+## Future Scope

+1. Fingerprint Recognition and Eye detection can be added for Observation.
+2. Webcam Support can be added as a feature.

 ## Documents related to project

 1. [My Roadmap](https://docs.google.com/document/d/1Vvo75mWCfiRvxTxxgcbv9ka2XeGkBIDrIBSEelaaudQ/edit?usp=sharing)